mythaxis/mythaxis.github.io/content/issue-38/swans-will-be-swans.md

 {{<glyph>}}H{{</glyph>}}e came to the game that Friday.
 All according to plan, but I still felt hunted every time I chased the ball past the section where Trey Riley sat.
 The team tried to be thoughtful and didn’t pass to me on that part of the field.
 I gritted my teeth and did the best I could.

 We tied, 2-2.
-“If we don’t make it to the finals this season, I’m blaming him,” Lauren grumbled as we headed off the field.
+“If we don’t make finals this season, I’m blaming him,” Lauren grumbled as we headed off the field.
 “You ready?”

 I swallowed down the nerves roiling in my stomach.
 “Enough,” I said.
 “Could someone else text him?
 I don’t want him having my number.”